Are blue overlays helpful?

 Coloured Overlays

-If you’ve identified a particular colour is more suitable for a student remember this only supports reading.
+If a particular colour is more suitable for a student remember this only supports reading.
 It’s likely that the student may have visual stress when writing and this may be displayed by letter reversals, transposed letters and poor handwriting.
 Therefore it’s always best to provide coloured paper pads to write on too.
 The same colour as the overlay.
 Where possible also change the colour background on computers and interactive white boards.

 In another article I’ll talk about my own visual processing difficulties and how it affected me. click here